 ACPHS students and faculty contribute to the community in a variety of other ways, including volunteer work and support for organizations such as the American Cancer Society, American Red Cross, Boys and Girls Clubs, Make a Wish Foundation, March of Dimes, Meals on Wheels, National Kidney Foundation, Parsons Child and Family Center, Ronald McDonald House, St. Jude Children’s Hospital, Toys for Tots, and many more.

-For information regarding these programs or to become involved, contact Shannon Hutton, Director of Public Relations at email@example.com or at (518) 694-7194.
+For information regarding these programs or to become involved, contact Diane O'Connor, Vice President of Communications & Marketing at firstname.lastname@example.org or at 518-694-7232.